UCF/Athena-Framework/_docs/components/card.md

   <div class="card">
     <div class="card-block">
       <h4 class="card-title">Card title</h4>
-      <p class="card-text">This is a wider card with supporting text below as a natural lead-in to additional content.
+      <p class="card-text">This is a wider card with supporting text below as a natural leafd-in to additional content.
 This card has even longer content than the first to show that equal height action.</p>
       <p class="card-text"><small class="text-muted">Last updated 3 mins ago</small></p>
     </div>
   </div>